The Marlins’ Five Greatest Hitters

 Uggla’s fielding abilities were not sensational, and such reputation took on a life of its own in 2008 when he became the first player to commit three errors in an All-Star Game.

 Following the 2010 season, Uggla was traded to Atlanta when it was apparent that he and the Marlins would not be able to agree on a long-term contract.
-Uggla left the Marlins as the franchise’s all-time home run leader with 154 (Stanton has since blown past him), but also first in strikeouts with 760—an average of over 150 per year.
+Uggla left the Marlins as the franchise’s all-time home run leader with 154 but also first in strikeouts with 760—an average of over 150 per year.
+(Stanton has since blown past him in both departments.)

-The Marlins' Five Greatest Games: A list of five memorable games and other notable personal achievements that have defined the Marlins' history.
+The Marlins’ Five Most Memorable Games A list of five memorable games and other notable personal achievements that have defined the Marlins’ history.